ts4z/barge-rulebook/src/irish.md

 One additional community card is placed face up.
 This is followed by a round of betting at the big bet limit.
 This is followed by a showdown.

-### Evaluating the Showdown
+## Evaluating the Showdown

 The best high five-card hand wins the pot.
 Hands are made using either zero, one, or two cards from each player’s hand and the remaining cards from the board.

+## Notes

-Note: This game will be played with pot-limit betting at EMBARGO 2020.
+This game was played with pot-limit betting at EMBARGO 2020.